camdub/theocean-ui/README.md

 NPM will install its dependencies into the `node_modules` folder and Bower will install into `app/dependencies`.

+Since Ember-model (see below) does not have a bower config, you'll need to download Ember-model manually and put it in `app/dependencies/ember-model`.

 ### Libaries in Use

 - [Ember.js](http://emberjs.com) awesome JS MV* framework.
 See guides on the website for a getting started video.
 Also recommended to read the guides through.